Sindhu17-k/classroom-summarizer-gen-AI/README.md

 # classroom-summarizer-gen-AI
- smart assistant that helps students understand and revise lectures by:
+ smart assistant that helps students understand and revise lectures bY
-- Converting lecture :audio into text
-- Generating: bullet point summaries
-- Creating :Q&A flashcards
-- Drawing :mind maps of the lecture

 # Features
 - Audio to Text
 - Bullet Point Summarizer